 These two trails offer access to Appalachian Trail (AT) and the heart of the Mahoosuc Range from nearby New Hampshire.
 While both trails offer a challenging and rewarding experience along, they are often combined for a more challenging and longer loop.
 The two trails are described below up to their connection with the AT and the connecting trail described as part of the loop experience.

-Goose Eye Trail (6.4 miles round-trip, advanced): Leaving from the parking are both trails follow a logging road west about 100 yards before the Goose Eye Trail cuts sharply left down an embankment and turns right to follow another logging road.
+Goose Eye Trail (6.4 miles round-trip, advanced): From the parking area, both trails follow a logging road west about 100 yards before the Goose Eye Trail cuts sharply left down an embankment and turns right to follow another logging road.
 The trail follows this second logging road across two brooks and then bears right onto another logging road descending for about 100 yards where a sign indicates where the trail leaves the right side of the road.
 From here the trail passes through old mixed forest and the New Hampshire-Maine state line, before beginning to ascend Gooseye Mountain.
 Right before reaching the summit there is a steep scramble up a rock ledge.
 From the summit of Goose Eye Mountain (3870 feet), there are stunning views of the surrounding range.
 The trail continues another 0.1 miles to join the AT.
-A short hike northbound will bring hikers to the junctions and a AT and Wright Trail and hiking southbound will bring you to Mount Carlo.
+A short hike northbound will bring hikers to the junction of the AT and Wright Trail; southbound leads to Mount Carlo.

-Carlo Col Trail (5.2 miles round-trip, advanced): Also leaving from the parking area, the Carlo Col Trail follows a logging road west about 0.8 miles (continuing straight where the Goose Eye Trail splits off to the left) to a log yard where the it cuts left, crossing a brook that may need to be forded in high water.
-The trail then follows the brook for just over a quarter mile, before bearing east up the steep south side of Mount Carlo. hikers will reach the pass the Carlo Col Campsite about 0.2 miles before reaching the trail's junction with the AT.
-Heading southbound a short ways will bring you to a great overlook with great views of the area, and continuing northbound approximately a half mile will bring you to the summit of Mount Carlo (3565 feet).
+Carlo Col Trail (5.2 miles round-trip, advanced): Also leaving from the parking area, the Carlo Col Trail follows a logging road west about 0.8 miles (continuing straight where the Goose Eye Trail splits off to the left) to a log yard where the trail cuts left, crossing a brook that may need to be forded in high water.
+The trail then follows the brook for just over a quarter mile, before bearing east up the steep south side of Mount Carlo.
+Hikers will reach the pass the Carlo Col Campsite about 0.2 miles before reaching the trail's junction with the AT.
+Heading southbound a short way leads to an overlook with excellent views; continuing northbound approximately a half mile leads to the summit of Mount Carlo (3565 feet).

 Combined Loop (7.6 mile loop, strenuous): Approximately 1.8 miles of the AT separate the junctions of the Goose Eye and Carlo Col Trails.
 Heading south southbound on the AT from its junction of the Goose Eye Trail the trail descends and then ascends to the top of Mount Carlo (3565 feet) before descending into Carlo Col and to the junction with the Carlo Col Trail.
 The Carlo Col Campsite may be utilized to make this loop an overnight experience.